hamidgholami/accp-cheatsheet/README.md

 	- My AMIs
 - It stores the information that defines an EC2 instance such as the template for the root volume, launch permissions and block device mappings

-### Five design principles for performance sfficiency in the cloud:
+### Five design principles for performance sfficiency in the cloud
 1. Democratize advanced technologies
 2. Go global in minutes
 3. Use serverless architectures
 4. Experiment more often
 5. Mechanical sympathy

-### Five design principles for cost optimization in the cloud:
+### Five design principles for cost optimization in the cloud
 1. Adopt a consumption model
 2. Measure overall efficiency
 3. Stop spending money on data center operations
 4. Analyze and attribute expenditure
 5. Use managed services to reduce cost of ownership

-### Five design principles for reliability in the cloud:
+### Five design principles for reliability in the cloud
 1. Test recovery procedures
 2. Automatically recover from failure
 3. Scale horizontally to increase aggregate system availability
 4. Stop guessing capacity
 5. Manage change in automation

-### Six design principles for security in the cloud:
+### Six design principles for security in the cloud
 1. Implement a strong identity foundation
 2. Enable traceability
 3. Apply security at all layers